au-cs-intro2-summer23/au-cs-intro2-summer23.github.io/docs/syllabus.markdown

 ### Software Tools

-In this course you will utilize an Integrated Development Environment (IDE) to write code.
+In this course, you will utilize an Integrated Development Environment (IDE) to write code.
 While many IDEs exist, examples and in-class support videos will utilize [PyCharm by Jetbrains](https://www.jetbrains.com/).
 It is freely available to students through an academic license and supports all the software development features that we will use in this course.

 All [assignments](/assignments) will be delivered to students and submitted back to the instructor through [GitHub](https://github.com/).
 If you do not already have an account, you should sign up for one prior to the beginning of class.
 Early lectures will discuss the possible methods of submitting assignments to help you determine what is most comfortable for you, but the recommended method is to use the built-in GitHub integration available within IntelliJ IDEA.